sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-csv.rst

 The below workflow does the following:

 * Reads data from a CSV file.
-* Save CSV to specified location.
+* Save CSV to a specified location.

 .. figure:: ../../_assets/user-guide/read-write/SaveCSV.png
    :alt: readwrite
-   :width: 60%
+   :width: 45%

 Reading from CSV File
 ---------------------